kkao18/activecontrols/README.md

   - Modeling the Thrust Vector Control motor mount in Fusion 360 using previous iterations as references, I was able to cut down its footprint by around 20% while maintaining the desired ranges of motion.
   - The parachute ejection system was designed from scratch with references to popular online rocketry creators (like BPS Space).
 It began as a [hand drawn design](sketches/bulkheads_sketch.jpg), which guided the CAD modeling design and prototype testing.
   - Communication with electrical and software teams was crucial to make sure deadlines were met and the TVC/parachute system integrated seamlessly.
+  - Coming into the year with ZERO rocketry and CAD experience (other than 3d printing a small American flag), I had to learn quickly by throwing myself into the deep end, from the basics of what exactly was in a rocket to designing the components that made up one.

 ## Technical Highlights
 - **CAD & Design Tools:** SolidWorks, Fusion360, KiCad